rodriguez-carlos/mystore/README.md

 ## Installation

 Clone this repository.
-You will need to have `npm` installed.
+You will need to have `Node` and `npm` installed.
 Head to the project directory and run:

 ```bash
 npm install